Profile

 • 3 tbsp red wine vinegar

-• 2 tbsp pickled capers
+• 2 tbsp pickled capers, drained

 • 50 g pitted black olives